hydroLB/RPI_Auto_Hydroponics/README.md

 You will need to configure the following variables in the main function code:

 - `ph_var`: List containing times for pH up and down pumps to be on per cycle, and time between each cycle (loop) when dosing for ph.

-- `WATER_LEVEL_CHANGE_THRESHOLD`: This is the minimum drop in water level in inches between user-defined top-level and current-level before a fillup occurs, (this is to stimulate the plants dry-back feature, making stronger roots), the smaller the threshold, the more frequent fillups are, while the larger the threshold, the less frequent fillups are, growing stronger roots.
+- 'Water Level Change Threshold': This parameter determines the minimum difference in water level (in inches) needed to trigger a fill-up, promoting stronger root growth by encouraging plants to search for water deeper in the ground.
+Adjust the threshold to optimize watering frequency and root strength.
+Consider updating this value in relation to the plant's growth stage.
+As the plant matures, increase the time between fill-ups to encourage deeper root growth.
+- Smaller threshold -> More frequent fill-ups.
+Larger threshold -> Less frequent fill-ups, stronger roots.

 - `WAIT_TIME_BETWEEN_CHECKS`: Time in seconds to wait between each water level check and ph check.

 - `NUTRIENT_PPM_SAFETY_MARGIN`: Safety margin in ppm between the actual target PPM and the first nutrient dosing cycle, as the ph balancing raises ppm too.

 ## 🚀 Usage